 Hello!
 My name is Joel Sutton.
-I grew up in Tulsa, Oklahoma, in the heartland of the United States.
-I attended the University of Tulsa where I earned a Bachelor of Business Administration and a Master of Arts in Education.
-I also studied Russian along the way and did a semester abroad in Zelenograd, Russia.
+I grew up in Tulsa, Oklahoma, in the USA.
+I attended the University of Tulsa where I earned a Bachelors of Business Administration and a Masters of Arts in Education.
+I also studied music and minored in Russian studies.

 “What the teacher is, is more important than what he teaches.”

-Quality education goes way beyond the curriculum presented in a classroom.
+Quality education goes beyond the curriculum presented in a classroom.
 Knowing a concept or having a skill is certainly important, but knowing how to apply them is even more important.
-As such, I try to prepare my students for life, not just the assessments throughout the term.
+Therefor, I aim to prepare my students for the challenges of life, not just the assessments throughout the term.
 I believe in an holistic approach to education.
 Students need to be versatile, adaptive and multi-talented to make the most of the world today.
 It is that belief in diversity that has allowed me to teach so many different subjects.

 • MYP Design

 • MYP Visual Arts